halexx7/garpix_todo/README.md

 ## What is this?
 This is a **TO DO List** was completed as part of the test task when applying for an internship at GARPIX.

+## What can?
+- see the list of tasks

 ## Requirements
 ```